 Adults: What does freedom look like to you?
 When are you truly free?
 On vacation?
 Engaging in a special family activity?
 Cooking dinner with friends?
 Going for a long hike?
 Is freedom just having unscheduled time?
 Do you have a favorite activity when you feel most free in your mind and spirit?

 Q3: What are your basics in your life?
 What are your extras?

 Matzo is a very simple food.
 The word in Hebrew means to drain out.
 Food at its most basic.
 Only flour and water, oil and salt.
 Matzo kept the children of Israel alive while they were fleeing slavery.
 Eating matzo makes us think about the basics in life.
 What do you really need to live your life?

 Kids & Adults: What do you really need in your life?
 What do you really need to live your life?

 Kids & Adults: What are the basics in your life?
 What are your extras?

 Q4: If you had to leave home in the middle of the night, what would you bring with you?

-When the Israelites fled Egypt, they had to leave in the middle of the night and without much time to prepare.
+When the children of Israel fled Egypt, they had to leave in the middle of the night and without much time to prepare.
 And they couldn’t take many possessions with them on their journey.
 There were difficult choices about what to bring with them from their homes.